-The Federal Aviation Administration (FAA) has issued a new position allowing for the completion of the "BasicMed Comprehensive Medical Examination" by "state-licensed physicians."
+The Federal Aviation Administration (FAA) has issued a new position allowing for the completion of the "BasicMed Comprehensive Medical Examination" by "state-licensed physicians".

-This relief is called BasicMed, and allows certain pilots to qualify for fitness under the BasicMed examination by a "state-licensed physician" in lieu of a third class flight physical by an Aviation Medical Examiner (AME).
+On July 15, 2016, Congress passed legislation to extend the FAA's funding.
+This legislation, FAA Extension, Safety, Security Act of 2016 (FESSA) includes relief from holding an FAA medical certificate for certain pilots.
+This relieve is called BasicMed, and allows certain pilots to qualify for fitness under the BasicMed examination by a "state-licensed physician" in lieu of a third class flight physical by an Aviation Medical Examiner (AME).

 The FAA has further determined that the regulatory agencies may determine if the physicians regulated by their board are qualified under scope to provide the BasicMed Comprehensive Medical Examination.